Albert0i/DAO/README-cont.md

 `RediSearch` is specially designed to facilitate querying and aggregation.
 For the first time you saw `findPosts` has fewer lines of code in Redis than in MySQL + ORM.
 Check [here](https://redis.io/docs/latest/develop/reference/modules/), if you are interested in creating your own Redis module.

 IMHO, MySQL is business-oriented and Redis is noncommercial-oriented.
-That's it is awkward and clumsy to implement relational *things* such auto_increment.
+That's it is awkward and clumsy to implement relational *things* such AUTO_INCREMENT.

 #### VIII.
 To wrap up